Exclusive: Coronavirus must hit peak by end-May for Tokyo Games to happen on time - French Olympic Committee chief

-PARIS (Reuters) - Unless the coronavirus pandemic is waning by the end of May, this year’s Tokyo Olympic Games cannot be staged on schedule, the head of the French Olympic Committee told Reuters on Monday.
+PARIS (Reuters) - The coronavirus pandemic must have reached its peak and be on the wane by the end of May otherwise the Tokyo Olympics cannot be staged on schedule, the head of the French Olympic Committee (CNOSF) said on Monday.

-“My feeling is that if we’re still in the crisis by the end of May I can’t see how the Games can happen (on time),” Denis Masseglia said in a telephone interview.
+“My feeling is that if we’re still in the crisis by the end of May I can’t see how the Games can happen (on time),” Denis Masseglia told Reuters in a telephone interview.

 “If we are beyond the peak and the situation is getting better questions will arise about who qualifies, but we will find the least worst solution.”

-Masseglia, who is back from a work trip to Japan, added that the International Olympic Committee (IOC) will hold a conference call with the National Olympic Committees on Wednesday.
+Masseglia, who is back in France after a work trip to Japan, said the International Olympic Committee (IOC) will hold a conference call with National Olympic Committees on Wednesday.

+“I trust the IOC and I’m waiting for more information although I’m not sure we’ll get a lot more on Wednesday,” he said.

+The conference call will be preceded by talks between the IOC and the international sports federations on Tuesday.

 The Tokyo Olympics are scheduled for July 24-Aug.
 9 with the Paralympic Games due to be held from Aug.
 25-Sept 6.